mackacavs/CV/README.md

 *Raft Furniture / November 2015 - April - 2018*

 Responsible for working with clients all the way from first meeting to completion of project.
-Generating and turning leads into sales, managing individual accoutns based on individual client needs.
+Generating and turning leads into sales, managing individual accounts based on individual client needs.

 #### OWNER/TEACHER

 *Maria English School / December 2010 – October 2015*

-Developed successful business teaching English in and around London to foriegn business professionals.
+Developed a successful business teaching English in and around London to foriegn business professionals.
 My clients included accountants, recruitment executives, marketers, lawyers and business owners.

-Developed my clients’ confidence in the language, which enables many of them to go for and achieve promotions in their professional life.
+Developed my clients’ confidence in the language, which enabled many of them to go for and achieve promotions in their professional life.

 ## EDUCATION AND QUALIFICATIONS

 #### SOFTWARE DEVELOPER BOOTCAMP, MAKERS ACADEMY

-Details here

-#### A-LEVELS HERE
+*Intensive 16-week program / 10% acceptance rate / July 2017 to November 2017*

+- A focus on Ruby, Javascript, Jasmine, RSpec
+- Continuously using best practices such as TDD and Agile
+- Developed my own side projects including a Javascript Daily Goals Tracker(link)

+#### Certificate in Teaching English to Speakers of Other Languages (CELTA)

+*September 2010 - October 2010*

+- I qualified as a TEFL teacher in Highgate after studying with ST. Giles College.

+#### A-Levels in History, Geography, Economics & Business Studies

+*September 2008 - June 2010*

 ## HOBBIES
 - List of hobbies here